acarabott/ofxBlackmagic/readme.md

 # ofxBlackMagic is an addon for [openFrameworks](http://openframeworks.cc/)

-updated to support 3840x2160 @ 29.97 input from the ULTRASTUDIO 4K
+This fork implements `ofxBlackmagicGrabber` as a subclass of `ofBaseVideoGrabber`, allowing it to be set as the `grabber` of an `ofVideoGrabber` instance (like `ofQuicktimeGrabber` and `ofQTKitGrabber`) making it more compatible with camera based code.

-This addon is derived from studying an older addon, [ofxBlackMagicGrabber](https://github.com/arturoc/ofxBlackmagicGrabber), and the [DeckLink SDK](http://www.blackmagicdesign.com/support/sdks) sample code.
+This work is adapted from Kyle McDonald's `ofxBlackMagic` class, which in turn was derived from studying an older addon, [ofxBlackMagicGrabber](https://github.com/arturoc/ofxBlackmagicGrabber), and the [DeckLink SDK](http://www.blackmagicdesign.com/support/sdks) sample code.

-The goal is to provide a simple and highly optimized interface with no extraneous methods that makes it clear what a Black Magic device can offer.
+The goal is provide an interface with Blackmagic devices that integrate seamlessly with openFrameworks projects using `ofVideoGrabber`.

-Some advantages of this addon:
+## Some advantages of this addon:

+* Compatible with projects using `ofVideoGrabber` where previously using `ofQuickTimeGrabber` or `ofQTKitGrabber`
 * All DeckLink specific functionality is placed in `DeckLinkController.h`, which can be extended if you're interested in getting minimum latency by overloading the `VideoInputFrameArrived()` callback.
 * Raw data is triple buffered to provide minimum delay to the DeckLink device and no tearing on the display side.
 * YUV to RGB conversion is only done when the user requests to use or display RGB data.